lukegrn/risk/README.md

 expectations.

-While this is just a learning project, I _do_ want this to be a usable and convenient languages.
+While this is just a learning project, I _do_ want this to be a usable and convenient language.
 Some of the goals are:

 - A few rust builtins as possibile
 - Risk native implementations of the majority of the standard library